Updated 20th January 2023.

 Your personal information is stored at our practice in electronic form.

 Our practice stores all personal information securely in electronic format with password- protected software.
-Our passwords are changed frequently.
-We have onsite and offsite backups.
+Our passwords are changed three monthly.
+We have cloud backups.
 We regularly test our backup systems.
 We run the latest operating system software and patches for those systems are updated regularly.

 Our doctors and Practice Manager have remote access in order to have the capacity to respond to your incoming results 24/7.
 The same privacy principles in this policy apply to remote access, Our laptops are dedicated WSD laptops and our IT support team support and update those laptops in the same way as our desktops and servers onsite.
-We have shredders at home for destruction of confidential documentation and/or return hard copy information which is no longer required to the practice for industrial shredding and destruction.
+We contract an industrial shredding company for the destruction of confidential documentation and/or return hard copy information which is no longer required.
 (APP 11)

 We understand that from time to time, particularly with Telehealth consultations, we will need to email to you pathology and radiology requests.
-We undertake to reduce human error as much as is possible when transmitting such material.
+We undertake to reduce human error as much as is possible when transmitting such material by emailing these directly from the Best Practice Patient File which autofills the email address.
+If we email out as an attachment, copy and paste email address is mandatory.

 We have been early adopters for eScripts in order to increase the security of your medication data.

-We transmit pathology results where possible via pin protected email link via Sonic Dx.
+We transmit pathology results where possible via pin protected email link.

 If there is ever any sensitive health information to relay to you, we will do so by telephone, Telehealth or face to face.